FastestMolasses/CodeEdit/Workspace-Windowing-&-Layout-Strategy.md

 1. Create a new file
 2. Open a file
-3. Open a folder (cloning a repository will also in the end open a folder)
+3. Open a folder (cloning an existing project will also in the end open a folder)

 Once the user clicks one of these options, CodeEdit will open a Workspace.